prettier/prettier/docs/options.md

 Valid options:

-- `"false"` - Do not indent script and style tags in Vue files.
+- `false` - Do not indent script and style tags in Vue files.
-- `"true"` - Indent script and style tags in Vue files.
+- `true` - Indent script and style tags in Vue files.

 | Default | CLI Override                    | API Override                      |
 | ------- | ------------------------------- | --------------------------------- |